All About Chiropractic Adjustments

 Largely based on clinical examination, this is believed to be a common cause of pain in the spine, especially the lumbar spine.
 Poor mechanics may force the lumbar spine into excessive extension (backwards bending), leading to compression of the facet joints causing pain.
 This is why some individuals with low back pain often feel temporary relief from bending forward to stretch their low back.
 This pain can sometimes refer into the buttocks or legs mimicking sciatica.
 Spinal manipulation or mobilization provides relief by opening and "decompressing" the joints, but coupling it with exercises may be more effective at providing longer-term relief.

 Lastly, pain relief in the spine may also be neurologically mediated.
 Some studies suggest that adjustments may stimulate certain types of nerve receptor endings that can drown out the impulse of the ones that are responsible for communicating pain to the brain.
 If you've ever been hit and immediately rub the area to try to soothe the pain, this is the same phenomenon.
 It is also one of the effects by which kinesiology tape works.
 Another possible neurological mechanism is that the stimulation of nerve endings around a joint or the stretching of muscle tendons during an adjustment will interrupt local muscle spasm, bringing relief.

-If you're looking for chiropractic care in Kirkland, the team here at Integrity Chiropractic have your back.
+If you're looking for chiropractic care in Kirkland, Dr. Frank Wen at Integrity Chiropractic has your back.

 • Bergmann, T. F., & Peterson, D. H. (2011).
 Chiropractic technique: principles and procedures.
 St. Louis, MO: Mosby/Elsevier